 Silk fabric is one of the most beautiful and great choices for dressmaking and some other home decor.
 From a long time ago, people doing embroidery on this fabric.
 But it’s quite difficult than on even-weave fabrics.

-Silk fabrics are not the best fabric for embroidery but still, you can try it, I hope it will work.
+Silk fabrics are not the perfect fabric for embroidery but still, you can try it, I hope it will work.
 There’re so many different types of silk fabrics available on the market.

 Number 9: Flour Sack Towels: